apache/hudi/rfc/rfc-77/rfc-77.md

 the `new-secondary-key` could get mapped to a different FileGroup (in MDT partition hosting the SI) as compared to `old-secondary-key`.
 There needs to be a mechanism to clean up the `old-secondary-key -> record_key` mapping (from the MDT partition hosting SI).
 The proposal is to emit a tombstone entry `old-secondary-key -> (record-key ,deleted)`.
 This is then followed by writing the `new-secondary-key -> record-key`.
-The log reader (merger) and compactor should correctly use the tombstone marker to remove stale entries from the old FileGroup.
+The log record reader (merger) and compactor should correctly use the tombstone marker to remove stale entries from the old FileGroup.
 Note that since the mapping of a record (of the MDT) to a FileGroup is based on the `secondary-key`, it is guaranteed that `old-secondary-key -> (record-key, deleted)` tombstone record will get mapped to the FileGroup containing the `old-secondary-key, record-key` entry.

 Another key observation here is that `old-secondary-key` is required to construct the tombstone record.
-Unlike some other data systems, Hudi does not read the old-image of a row (on upserts).
-It detects that a row is getting updated by simply reading the index (RLI in this case?).
-Hence, there needs to eb a mechanism to extract `old-secondary-key`.
-The exact mechanism to obtain the `old-secondary-key` can change as the design matures.
-In the initial POC, we propose `old-secondary-key` to be extracted by scanning the MDT partition (hosting the SI) and doing a reverse lookup based on the `record-key` of the row being updated.
+Unlike some other data systems, Hudi does not read the old-image of a row on updates until a merge is executed.
+It detects that a row is getting updated by simply reading the index and appending the updates in log files.
+Hence, there needs to be a mechanism to extract `old-secondary-key`.
+We propose
+`old-secondary-key` to be extracted by scanning the MDT partition (hosting the SI) and doing a reverse lookup based on the `record-key` of the row being updated.
 It should be noted that this is going to be expensive operation as the base table grows in size (which inherently means that SI will grow in size) in terms of number of rows.
-One way to optimize this is to build a reverse mapping `record-key -> secondary-key` is a different MDT partition.
+One way to optimize this is to build a reverse mapping `record-key -> secondary-key` in a different MDT partition.
 This is left as a TBD (as of this writing).

 ##### Deletes (on the base table)